jvanbruegge/binder_datatypes/README.md

    * theory thys/Infinitary_FOL/InfFmla.thy dedicated to the datatype of infinitary FOL formulas described in Sect.
 8.1 and App.
 D.4;
    * theory thys/Infinitary_Lambda_Calculus/ILC.thy dedicated to the datatype of infinitary lambda-terms described in Sect.
 8.3 and App.
 D.2.

    An exception to the rule of using `binding_datatype` is the (non-recursive) datatype of commitments for the pi-calculus (described in Sect.
-7.1), for which we use some Isabelle/ML tactics to the same effect in thys/Pi_Calculus/Commitments.thy (the reason being that we don't yet have a parser for the degenerate case of non-recursive binders).
+7.1), for which we use some Isabelle/ML tactics to the same effect in thys/Pi_Calculus/Commitments.thy (the reason being that our parser does not yet cover the degenerate case of non-recursive binders).

 (2) Those introducing the relevant binding-aware inductive predicates, usually via our `binder_inductive` command decsribed in Sect.
 9 and App.
 G.2) -- the exception being the instances of the binder-explicit Thm.
 22, where we instantiate the locale manually.
 In particular, we have: